aspirity-inc/easydev/documentation/src/content/docs/components/Layout/index.md

 title: Layout
 ---

-Layout is ready-made component that provides header, main, footer components for uniformity, in other words, in order for all pages to be similar.
+The Layout is ready-made component that provides header, main, footer components for uniformity, in other words, in order for all pages to be similar.

 The Layout can have the next props: className, style, height.
 [See there](/storybook/?path=/docs/core-layout--docs) to get more information.